 Employee Picks is where I, the American film critic Nick Pinkerton (seen below), write about whatever happens to take my fancy at the given moment.
 If you haven’t heard of me, which is more than understandable, you have possibly heard of some of the publications that I have written for since 2003 or so: Film Comment, Sight & Sound, Artforum, Bookforum, Frieze, Reverse Shot, The Guardian, 4 Columns, The Baffler, Rhizome, Harper’s, the Village Voice… Those of these that still exist I still contribute to sometimes, among other professional endeavors, but I mostly do this now, because of neoliberalisms, but also because I enjoy it more than anything else, and it allows me to let my freak flag fly, as it were.
 Some people who are more famous than me have said nice things about me, which you can read after the abovementioned second image.
 I know this is gauche, but I’ve got to move bodies through the turnstiles here.
 My children are dying.

 The emphasis at Employee Picks is on films and filmmakers that are not particularly well known and, in the case of those filmmakers that are well known, the tendency is to concentrate on the works of theirs that have been less seen or appreciated.
 There is also the occasional Sturm und Drang screed where I wail about the state of film culture.
-Everything is free for all to read for about five or six months, then goes behind a paywall, accessible to paid subscribers only.
+Everything is free for all to read when it first posts, then goes behind a paywall, accessible to paid subscribers only, whenever I say so.
 Some people seem to enjoy what goes on here, others not so much, which is probably how it should be.
 Maybe just take a gander for yourself, see if it’s the sort of thing that you’re into?
 Obviously no worries if not, kind of a niche concern, not everybody has to be into the same stuff, like as not you’re a good person anyways.

 TODAY I CAN DO ANYTHING.